Biological Sciences FAQs

 THE APPLICATION ASKS HOW I USED RECENT RESEARCH COMMITTEE AWARDS AND WHAT PRODUCTS RESULTED.
 WHAT SHOULD I PUT IN THIS SECTION?

-The Committee wants to know whether you accomplished the goals for which previous fall competition awards were given and what outcomes have ensued.
-For each fall competition award that you have received in the past three years, list products and outcomes directly relevant to the award, including conference presentations, papers published, in press, or under review, and any grants that have been awarded or submitted.
+The Committee wants to know whether you accomplished the goals for which previous Fall Competition awards were given and what outcomes have ensued.
+For each Fall Research Competition award that you have received in the past three years, list products and outcomes directly relevant to the award, including conference presentations, papers published, in press, or under review, and any grants that have been awarded or submitted.
 Provide full citations for published manuscripts and for those in press.
 You must provide complete information about outcomes and products from previous awards before a new Fall Research Competition award is activated.
 The Research Committee does not provide multiple years of funding for the same project.
+The Research Committee prioritizes both positive outcomes from prior awards (especially submission of external research proposals) and new research directions distinct from those previously supported via the Fall Research Competition.

 HOW CAN I PREPARE FOR THE INTERVIEW ITSELF?

 Before the interview, review the application requirements and be prepared to answer questions posed by the reviewer who interviews you.
 Remember that your reviewer is unlikely to be an expert in your field.
 Share any publications or other materials that might help explain your project.
-If you have submitted a proposal for external funds for which the fall competition proposal is insurance, provide your reviewer with a copy of the specific aims page of that application.
-Remember that the reviewer’s job is not to serve as your advocate on the committee but is the lead to accurately summarize your project for other committee members.
+If you have submitted a proposal for external funds for which the fall competition proposal is insurance, provide your reviewer with a copy of the program description or specific aims.
+The reviewer’s job is not to serve as your advocate on the committee but is the primary reviewer who will summarize your project and its potential for obtaining external research funding for your research for other committee members.
 Equip your interviewer with the information they will need to present your proposal as clearly as possible.

 WHAT ARE THE BIOLOGICAL SCIENCES RESEARCH COMMITTEE PRIORITIES FOR FALL COMPETITION FUNDING?

-The committee considers request for funds to support various research situations, including insurance awards if an external grant does not get funded, pilot studies, collaborative projects and funding gaps, and provides various types of support, including funding for personnel (including tuition remission and fringe benefits), supplies, and essential equipment.
-The Committee most often makes “insurance” awards; that is, they fund proposals seeking support for pending applications to outside funding agencies.
-These “insurance” funds are provided should the “insured” proposal(s) fail to be funded by the outside agency.
-The funds can then be used to provide some support during the resulting funding gap.
-Funds awarded to “insure” proposals that receive outside support are returned to the Research Committee for distribution to other campus research priorities.
-The Committee also funds requests for pilot funding of new research directions in order to enable future applications for extramural support.
+This year the committee will consider requests for funds to support “continuing/completing” research and “insurance” with priority given to the former.
+The Committee makes “insurance” awards for pending research applications to extramural funding agencies.
+The “insurance” funds are provided should the “insured” proposal(s) fail to be funded by the outside agency.
+The Fall Competition funds are intended to support research to strengthen planned external proposals.
+Funds awarded to “insure” proposals that receive external support are returned to the Research Committee for distribution to other campus research priorities.

 A major goal of the Fall Research Competition is to help leverage outside research dollars.
-Senior faculty and junior faculty more than two years into their probationary period are expected to submit a proposal for external funding.
 Requesting graduate student support is encouraged.
-Travel support is provided only in circumstances where the travel is integral to execution of the research.

 WHAT CRITERIA ARE USED IN DECIDING WHICH PROPOSALS TO FUND AND FOR HOW MUCH?

-The most important criterion is the significance and excellence of the research, including the research questions, rigor of the design/approach, and strength of the data.
+The most important criteria are the significance and excellence of the research, including the research questions, rigor of the design/approach, and strength of the data and potential impact of the proposed research in enhancing future external research funding for your research agenda.
 The committee also considers the appropriateness of the budget, productivity of the investigator, funding level of the investigator, whether the investigator is a probationary faculty member and whether significant recruitment (“start-up”) research funds remain.
-Additionally, the committee considers whether the proposal is “insurance” for a submitted extramural grant. (see FAQ about “insurance”).
 Upload a full CV versus a biosketch to help reviewers accurately assess research productivity (e.g. grant funding history, publications, invited talks, grad student and post doc mentoring).

 DOES THE COMMITTEE CONSIDER PREVIOUS RESEARCH COMMITTEE FUNDING WHEN MAKING A DECISION ON AN APPLICATION?

 The pattern and frequency of Research Committee utilization is one factor considered when reviewing applications to the Fall Competition.
 The number of applications submitted is not particularly relevant, but the frequency with which Research Committee funds are expended can have an impact on funding decisions.
-As a general rule, frequent use of Research Committee funds (for example multiple years in succession, three of the past five years etc.) reduces the probability of funding in any given competition.
+As a general rule, frequent use of Research Committee funds reduces the probability of funding in any given competition.
 Funds awarded, but not expended (i.e. insurance was not necessary) are not prejudicial.

 WHAT IS AN AVERAGE AWARD IN THE FALL COMPETITION?

-Award amounts vary greatly from approximately $48,600, to $77,500.
-For the 2023 Competition, the average award was $62,000, which include fringe benefits and tuition remission.
+For the 2024 Competition, the average award was $64,500, which include fringe benefits and tuition remission.
 Only a few awards were for substantially more than this amount, and awards for less than the requested amount are common.
 Please request a budget appropriate to the scope of work.

 DO I NEED TO BE IN RESIDENCE FOR MY AWARD?

-If your research takes you elsewhere, this is fully appropriate.
+Travel away from UW-Madison needed to conduct research is fully appropriate.
 Remember, however, that Research Committee support is an investment in University tenured or tenure-track faculty and Permanent PI development.
 It is available only for persons who will be UW–Madison staff members in residence on the Madison campus in the semester following that support.